mag-IaC/IaC/Oblig_2/README.md

 # hey this is the main branch

-6:08 - Trying to use CD
+6:11 - Trying to use CD again